 It’s got a big, glorious 14” HD screen that is perfect for doing online workouts, the biggest flywheel available for residential ellipticals (32lb), and NordicTrack’s legendary brand reputation backing it all up.

-In other words, the NordicTrack Commercial 14.9 Elliptical is the perfect trainer for people who love doing online classes and want an insanely smooth striding experience.
+In other words, the NordicTrack Commercial 14.9 Elliptical is the perfect trainer for people who love doing online classes and want an insanely smooth striding experience in the comfort of their home.

 By the end, you will know with total confidence whether the NordicTrack Commercial 14.9 Elliptical is the cardio machine to help you achieve your health and fitness goals.